 What are the most and least corrupt states, taking all three government branches into account?
 Although there is always some information lost in aggregation, which is particularly important in the measurement of corruption, it is still an important question.
 We simply add the median scores of each government branch and calculate the aggregate score of a state.
 The table below presents the states whose aggregate scores are in the highest (i.e., most corrupt) and lowest (i.e., least corrupt) quartiles.

-With respect to illegal corruption, Massachusetts and Louisiana are perceived to be the most corrupt states, followed by Alabama and West Virginia, and some other usual suspects such as Mississippi, Illinois, New Jersey, and New York.
-Colorado and Wyoming are perceived to be the least corrupt states, followed by Iowa, California, and Delaware.
-With respect to legal corruption, Massachusetts and Louisiana are again perceived to be the most corrupt states followed by New Jersey and a group states which includes Alabama, Illinois, Michigan, Nevada, and Pennsylvania.
-New Hampshire and Washington are the least corrupt states followed by Colorado, Montana, and Wyoming.
+With respect to illegal corruption, Arkansas and Kentucky are perceived to be the most corrupt states, followed by Louisiana and New York, and some other usual suspects such as Alabama and New Jersey.
+Iowa is perceived to be the least corrupt state, followed by Oregon, Connecticut, Alaska, Missouri and Minnesota.
+With respect to legal corruption, Kentucky, Louisiana, Wisconsin, Georgia and Texas are perceived to be the most corrupt states followed by Arkansas, Illinois, New Jersey, New York and Pennsylvania.
+Connecticut, Indiana, Kansas, Montana and Washington are the least corrupt states followed by Maine, Minnesota, New Hampshire, Vermont and Virginia.

-It is all bad news for Massachusetts, Louisiana, Alabama, West Virginia, Mississippi, Illinois, New Jersey, New York, and Texas as their aggregate scores are in the highest quartiles of both illegal and legal corruption.
-Not so bad news for New Hampshire, Washington, Colorado, Montana, Wyoming, Iowa, Tennessee, Alaska, and Delaware, which are perceived least corrupt both illegally and legally.
+It is all bad news for such states as Alabama, Arkansas, Georgia, Illinois, Kentucky, Louisiana, New Jersey and New York as their aggregate scores are in the highest quartiles of both illegal and legal corruption.
+Not so bad news for Connecticut, Iowa, Indiana, Kansas, Maine, Minnesota and Vermont which are perceived to be least corrupt both illegally and legally.
 The map below presents the aggregate corruption scores of each state (bigger circle indicates higher illegal corruption while darker color indicates higher legal corruption).